rkoeninger/ShenScript/docs/design.rst

   Conditional code translates directly into matching JavaScript conditionals. :shen:`cond` expressions are turned into :js:`if` - :js:`else` chains.

 simple-error, trap-error
-  Error handling works just like JavaScript, using the :js:`throw` and :js:`try` / :js:`catch` constructs.
+  Error handling works just like JavaScript, using the :js:`throw` and :js:`try-catch` constructs.

   Since both :js:`throw` and :js:`try` are statements in JavaScript, there are the functions :js:`raise` and :js:`trap` which contain these JavaScript constructs so they can be invoked as an expression.
 This does require the cost of an additional function call and instantiation of additional lambdas.